-We are reporting from Latin America and Africa and plan to expand soon to Asia and Eastern Europe.
+We are currently reporting from Latin America and Africa and plan to expand soon to Asia and Eastern Europe.
 Check back for more on our new projects!

-In addition, our pioneering program in collaboration with SIT Study Abroad, gets underway every semester, pairing Americanstudents with journalism students in country.
+Our pioneering program in collaboration with SIT Study Abroad, gets underway every semester, pairing American students with journalism students in country.
 Round Earth’s veteran editors are guiding these next gen teams, placing their best reporting (print, audio, photography and film) in the world’s most respected media outlets.

-Round Earth Media was launched in 2005 with a bounty of stories from Mexico.* Now, with a generous grant from the John D. and Catherine T. MacArthur Foundation, we are undertaking a major new reporting project from our neighbor to the south and a documentary from that project is currently being broadcast on public radio stations throughout the United States.
+Round Earth Media was launched in 2005 with a bounty of stories from Mexico.* With a generous grant from the John D. and Catherine T. MacArthur Foundation, we have just completed a major new reporting project from our neighbor to the south and a documentary from that project is currently being broadcast on public radio stations throughout the United States.
 It only makes sense: We share a nearly 2,000-mile border, nearly one in 10 Americans is of Mexican descent, and a third of all U.S. immigrants are from Mexico.

-A major theme of our series will be the other Mexico – the one that lives beyond the headlines about organized crime, drug-related violence and corruption.
+A major theme of our series is the other Mexico – the one that lives beyond the headlines about organized crime, drug-related violence and corruption.
 We partnered young American and Mexican journalists to report these stories for National Public Radio in the U.S and top tier media in Mexico, including El Universal and Reforma newspapers.
-Coming soon, in the fall of 2013, an hour long documentary, Mexico Uncovered, has been broadcast on more than 140 public radio stations nationwide.
+Our hour long documentary, Mexico Uncovered, has been broadcast on more than 140 public radio stations nationwide.
 For more on this project click here.